openjs-foundation/cross-project-council/CPC-CHARTER.md

 Such a situation must be immediately remedied by the resignation or removal of one or more voting CPC members.

+If a voting CPC member steps down before the end of their one year term or they are removed from the CPC by a CPC motion they may be replaced using the same process by which they were elected.
+In this case the member will serve out the remainder of the term and must be re-confirmed at the end of the original one year term as if they had served for the full year.

 The public portion of the CPC discussions and meetings will be open to all observers and members.